Claire Lacombe

-Claire Lacombe (4 August 1765 – 2 May 1826) was a French actress and militant during the French Revolution.
-In addition to being known as an effective street fighter during the early phases of the Revolution, Lacombe was a founding member of the Society of Revolutionary Republican Women, a political club of largely working class women.
-The Society militated for participatory democracy and for policies that would meet the basic needs of urban workers, who suffered from high food prices and food shortages.
-It was later to be crushed by the Jacobins, along with other working class movements such as the san-culottes and the enragés.
+Claire Lacombe (4 August 1765 – 2 May 1826) was a French actress, revolutionary, and women's rights activist during the French Revolution.
+She was a founding member of the Society of Revolutionary Republican Women, a political club of largely working-class women that agitated for participatory democracy and policies addressing the basic needs of urban workers, who suffered from high food prices and food shortages.

 Early life

 Lacombe was born in the provincial town of Pamiers in southwestern France.
-She became an actress at a young age and appeared in theatrical productions 'somewhere in southern France, probably Marseille'.
-She arrived in Paris in 1792.
-The actress, in her mid-twenties, was 'self-assured, self-assertive, and self-dramatizing, all useful qualities for making one's mark on the revolutionary scene.'
+She became an actress at a young age and appeared in theatrical productions "somewhere in southern France, probably Marseille" She arrived in Paris in 1792.
+The actress, in her mid-twenties, was "self-assured, self-assertive, and self-dramatizing, all useful qualities for making one's mark on the revolutionary scene."

 Revolutionary career

 Lacombe first attracted attention in Revolutionary politics in late July 1792, when she gave a well-received speech to the National Constituent Assembly.
-In her speech, she pledged to fight for her country 'with the courage of a Roman and with the hatred of tyrants' and promised to help with the extermination of 'Neros and Caligulas'.
-She also asked to be recruited in the army.
-At the time, revolutionary France was facing major military threats from the royal houses of Europe.
+In her speech, she pledged to fight for her country "with the courage of a Roman and with the hatred of tyrants" and promised to help with the extermination of "Neros and Caligulas".
+She also asked to be recruited into the army.
+At the time, revolutionary France was facing military threats from the royal houses of Europe.
 The speech was given the ‘honors of the session’ (a distinction) and was printed by the Assembly.